wilgru/optomify/README.md

 ### APIs:

 TinyMCE -
 <br>

 <a name="Installation"></a>

 ## Installation and Usage

+### Prerequisites

+To be able to run the back-end server you will need to have MongoDB isntall on your computer for this app to connect to.

 You can pull the source code for this project by cloning this repo using the following command: